In secondary sources, authors analyze and interpret primary source materials.

 Add more words when you want to narrow your search.
 Use the word AND to connect different concepts.

-"ink painting" and calligraphy
+"ink painting" AND calligraphy

 Use OR to find related terms.

-pottery or ceramics
+pottery OR ceramics

 Use an asterisk * to find variant word endings.
 Be careful not to shorten your word too much, because this can bring back results that are not relevant.